-For six years, ATW was a home-based organization with volunteer rehabilitators working in their homes.
-During baby (animal) season from April to October, utility rooms, spare bedrooms, second bathrooms, and patios were crowded with cages of orphaned, sick, and injured animals.
+All Things Wild Rehabilitation began in 2012 when a group of wildlife rehabilitators banded together in order to help more wild animals.
+For seven years, ATW was a home-based organization with volunteer rehabilitators working in their homes.
+During baby animal season from April to October, utility rooms, spare bedrooms, second bathrooms, and patios were crowded with cages of orphaned, sick, and injured animals.
 However, our fortunes improved in April 2018 when we signed a lease for two acres of undeveloped pastureland north of Georgetown.

 As we continue to grow and to help more animals, we are very appreciative of the support we have received from our community and from the many businesses that have helped us.
 Without that support, we would not exist.

 Ruth moved to Texas almost three years ago after retiring from a career in accounting management with a well known Animal Health Care manufacturing company in Kansas City.
 Both she and Roger were volunteering at a wildlife rehab center in the Kansas City area before they moved so they were naturally drawn to look for opportunities in the Georgetown area.